 Wubba Lubba Dub Dub!
-Rick and Morty's Season 5 give you the Rickest Rick and the Mortiest Morty ever!
+Rick and Morty's Season 5 gives you the Rickest Rick and the Mortiest Morty ever!
 For a cartoon show that doesn't depend solely on animation chops, Rick and Morty has always done well across various demographics with a loyal fan base.

 Plot and Characters

-Meta commentary on movie and TV tropes along with real-world issues have been the bread and butter of the Rick and Morty cartoon by Adult Swim.
 Add the directorial genius of Dan Harmon to the extraordinary voice talents of Justin Roiland and you get the hilarious Rick and Morty.
-Of course, both are co-creators, and voice characters in this nihilistic romp of an animated series.
+Of course, both are co-creators and voice characters in this nihilistic romp of an animated series.

 In case you have been living under a rock for the past few years, the plot of Rick and Morty revolves around the titular characters who go on space adventures steeped in sci-fi.
 Rick Sanchez is a scientist on an interdimensional level with a portal gun who lives with his daughter to stave off loneliness.